Highway to Hell: Mayer wins famed Kitzbuehel downhill - France 24

 Sliding bodies, flailing skis and helicopter evacuations have become a regular feature and quickly silence the crowd.

-There were a few crashes on Saturday, American Ryan Cochran-Siegle, Austrian Otmar Striedinger, Italian Peter Fill and German Manuel Schmid all bombing out, but seemingly without serious injury.
+There were four crashes on Saturday, American Ryan Cochran-Siegle, Austrian Otmar Striedinger, Italian Peter Fill and German Manuel Schmid all bombing out, but seemingly without serious injury.

-At each fall, the packed tribune quickly falls silent, the music and big screen images cut for an odd silence to fall over the well-lubricated spectators.
+At each fall, the packed tribune quickly hushes, the music and big screen images cut for an odd silence to fall over the well-lubricated spectators.

 Striedinger's slide into the safety netting left onlooking Mayer clutching his head and puffing out his cheeks in sympathy.